E-Commerce KPIs for AI Search — What to Track Beyond Organic

 5. Sentiment Score

-How to measure: For each citation, classify the surrounding context:
+How to measure: for each citation, classify the surrounding context:

 • Positive: "highly recommended," "industry leader," "best for X"